EmpaEconversion/aurora-biologic/README.md

 - [Graham Kimbell](https://github.com/g-kimbell)

 ## Acknowledgements

+Special thanks to Julian Diener from Biologic for their advice and support.

 This software was developed at the Laboratory of Materials for Energy Conversion at Empa, the Swiss Federal Laboratories for Materials Science and Technology, and supported by funding from the [IntelLiGent](https://heuintelligent.eu/) project from the European Union’s research and innovation program under grant agreement No. 101069765, and from the Swiss State Secretariat for Education, Research, and Innovation (SERI) under contract No. 22.001422.